-The stress-strain diagram is also used to determine the static load capacity of spring steel.
-The stress-strain diagram shows the strain behaviour of the spring steel up to fracture during the tensile test.
+The stress-strain diagram can be used to determine the static load capacity of spring steel.
+The stress-strain diagram shows the elongation behavior of the spring steel during the tensile test until it breaks.
 For the designer, the stress-strain diagram is an important design specification, as he can read off from this diagram how much force the spring steel sheet or spring steel strip can absorb during forming for the production of shaped springs, spring clips, spring clips, contact springs and spring washers until it is permanently deformed.

 With the four phases in the stress-strain diagram, the elastic deformation limit (yield strength “Rp”), the plastic deformation limit (tensile strength “Rm”), the necking range and the breaking limit can be read.